 The possible penalties for a misdemeanor can vary depending on the specific facts of your case and your criminal background.
 It is critical that you consult with an experienced and knowledgeable criminal defense attorney so you understand what you are looking at and what you could be facing.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-27 years of experience handling Misdemeanor cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The National Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 James Dimeas was recently named a “Best DUI Attorney.”
 The National Academy of Criminal Defense Attorneys recognized James Dimeas for the “Top 10 Attorney Award for the State of Illinois.”
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any criminal defense lawyer in the United States.

 If you are being charged with a Misdemeanor, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.